 PROBLEM EXCESS RADIAL SHAFT PLAY

 - Make sure radial loading on shaft is not excessive. - 1.
 The shaft may be loose in the bearing I.D. - 2.
-There may be excessively worn bearings. - The bearing housing may be worn.
+The bearing may be excessively worn. - 3.
+The bearing housing may be worn.

 PROBLEM EXCESS VIBRATION